MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

 ^ Code reviews
   - IaC brings the development best practices to IT and Operations.

+^ Read the manual
+  - If you want to learn the proper settings to configure something you have to read the manual.
+  - There is a lot of documentation about how to harden your applications.

 ---

 ## A06: **Vulnerable and Outdated Components**